Asif-Iqbal-Gazi/Distributed-Log-Processor/README.md

 ---
 ### Task 4
 ---
-In this task output will display the number of characters in each log message or each log message type that contain the highest number of characters in the detected instances of the designated regex pattern.
+In this task output will display the number of characters in each log message for each log message type that contain the highest number of characters in the detected instances of the designated injected string regex pattern.

 To Run:
 ```